Congratulations, you have a new business idea, you have the know-how to make it a success. It would not be surprising if you were to think “What Now?”

 Where do you plan to take your product?
-Is it a one off or part of a range of items in development?
+Is it a one-off or part of a range of items in development?
 Once you have achieved your initial goals what will you do?
 Will you continue to grow your business or perhaps try to sell it for a profit?
 Do you need to apply for a bank loan to drive your growth?
 If so section 7 below will be vital.

 Any business that does not have a firm grasp of its budget is destined to lose more money than it should and not make as much as it might.
 Don’t let yours be one of them.
 You will need to track the following information:

-- Initial Budget: this is the money that your business will spend creating the initial product, paying for web hosting and design, office space (if needed), business cards and stationary, legal expenses (with regard to formation and accounts filing etc.), computer hardware and software and so on.
+- Initial Budget: this is the money that your business will spend creating the initial product, paying for web hosting and design, office space (if needed), business cards and stationery, legal expenses (with regard to formation and accounts filing etc.), computer hardware and software and so on.

 - Recurring Expenses: these are the payments you have to make every month and year, office rent, electricity, storage, web hosting, taxes etc.

-- Income: this is the revenue you make through sale of your product or services.
-You will be able to track where each segment of income is coming from such as from x department store or y online market place.
+- Income: this is the revenue you make through the sale of your product or services.
+You will be able to track where each segment of income is coming from such as from x department store or y online marketplace.
 This will allow you to work out what sales streams are successful and optimize those while reducing or even getting rid of those that perform less well.